Skip to main content

 1. Gather everyone together and explain that you’re going to learn about plastics.
 Ask if anyone knows anything about plastic.

 2. Explain that plastic is a material we use to make lots of useful things, such as toys and water bottles.
 It’s strong, lightweight, and can last a long time, which makes it great for making things.
-But, when we throw plastic away, it doesn’t disappear quickly, like paper or food.
-It can last on Earth for hundreds of years.
+But, it can last on Earth for hundreds of years.
 A lot of plastic we throw away ends up in the ocean, even if we don’t live near the sea.
 About 8 million tonnes of plastic end up in the ocean every year.
 That’s the same as 1.3 million elephants.
 In the ocean, rivers and lakes, plastic can hurt sea animals.
-Some animals get trapped in plastic, and others accidentally eat it, thinking it’s food.
+Some animals get trapped in plastic and others accidentally eat it, thinking it’s food.
 This can make them very sick, and sometimes they even die.
 Plastic can also break down into tiny pieces called ‘microplastics’, which are less than 5mm big.
 Fish and other sea animals can eat these tiny pieces of plastic.
 This means they eat the chemicals from the plastic, and then these might end up in other fish that eat them or the food we eat too.
-Microplastics have even been found in the deepest part of the ocean called the Marina Trench.
+Microplastics have even been found in the deepest part of the ocean called the Mariana Trench.

-3. Ask everyone if they can think of an ocean animal who might eat microplastics in their fishy food and wait until someone says whales.
+3. Ask everyone if they can think of an ocean animal who might eat microplastics in their fishy food and keep going until someone says whales.

 4. Tell everyone that whales eat tiny creatures called Krill.
 Whales often eat microplastics, but they were mostly in the whales’ food, the krill, and not the water.
 The krill eat the plastic, and then the whale eats the krill.
 Blue whales, which are the largest animal on Earth, are likely eat up to 10 million individual pieces of microplastic every day.